awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ## Setting the Local Console Password from the Storage Gateway Console<a name="set-password"></a>

-When you log in to the local console for the first time, you log in to the VM with the default credentials—the user name `sguser` and the password `sgpassword` are used for volume and tape gateways, and for file gateways that were created before June 20, 2018\.
-For a new file gateway use the default credentials—the user name `admin` and the password `password` We recommend that you always set a new password directly after you create your new gateway\.
+When you log in to the local console for the first time, you log in to the VM with the default credentials— Volume and tape gateways use default credentials, the user name is `sguser` and the password is `sgpassword`\.
+File gateways use the default credentials—the user name is `admin` and the password is `password`\.
+We recommend that you always set a new password immediately after you create your new gateway\.
 You can set this password from the AWS Storage Gateway console rather than the local console if you want\.
-You don't need to know the default password to set a new password\.

-We recommend that you set a new password\.
-You can set this password from the AWS Storage Gateway console rather than the local console, if you want\.
 You don't need to know the default password to set a new password\.

 **To set the local console password on the Storage Gateway console**